-Next, we review logic programs with nested expressions under the stable-model semantics, following Lifschitz et al. (1999).1 Programs of this kind are characterised by allowing bodies and heads of rules to be comprised of arbitrary expressions, i.e., formulas composed of \land , \lor , and \neg only.
+Next, we review logic programs with nested expressions under the stable-model semantics, following Lifschitz et al. (1999).2 Programs of this kind are characterised by being comprised of rules whose bodies and heads are expressions, i.e., formulas composed of \land , \lor , and \neg only.